-- Have cancer
+- Have severe HIV

 - Have had an organ or stem cell transplant.

-- Have severe HIV

 - Have a weakened immune system.

-It can be used in addition to vaccines to provide more protection against COVID-19.
+It can be used in addition to vaccines to give more protection against COVID-19.
 People who are interested in this treatment should talk to their doctor or call the COVID-19 hotline at 1-855-600-3453 to see if Evusheld is right for them.